openforis/sepal-doc/docs/source/setup/register.rst

 .. note::

-    This step is not compulsory if you don't want to get the best out of our classification tools.
-CEO is used to produce training data for some of our models.
+    This step is not compulsory.
+However, to get the best out of our classification and validation tools, we highly recommend using CEO or Collect Earth for collecting point-based training and validation data.
+CEO is used to produce training data for some of our models, for example.

 In your browser window, navigate to https://collect.earth/.
 CEO supports Google Chrome, Mozilla Firefox, and Microsoft Edge.